 Dr. Thomas Eimermann served as Department Chair from 1992 to 1998 after having taught pre-law and paralegal courses at ISU for more than twenty years.
 During those years he served as the University’s pre-law advisor and founded the Legal Studies (paralegal) program and the ISU Mock Trial Team.
 As chair, he led the department through a major revision of the curriculum, established a new graduate sequence in Applied Community Development affiliated with the Peace Corps, started the Annual Conference for Students of Political Science, and brought in some of the department’s most productive scholars.
 When Professor Eimermann retired, he created a pre-law/mock trial scholarship, and thanks to the generosity of one of his former students, ISU has a state of the art pre-law advisement center named after him.
 He is an expert in constitutional law and has written a widely-used book on paralegal studies.

 Today, the department is led by Dr. Ali Riaz who, before joining ISU, taught at universities in England, South Carolina, and Bangladesh.
 Combining both academic experience and a unique perspective gained as a broadcast journalist in the British Broadcasting Corporation (BBC) World Service in London, Dr. Riaz's counts among his primary research interests South Asian politics, political Islam, state-society relationships, and community development.
 A prolific researcher, Professor Riaz has published more than ten books in Bengali and eight in English.
-His recent publications include Inconvenient Truths About Bangladeshi Politics, and Islamist Militancy in Bangladesh: A Complex Web.
+His recent publications include Islam and Identity Politics Among British Bangladeshis: A Leap of Faith, and Inconvenient Truths About Bangladeshi Politics, and Islamist Militancy in Bangladesh: A Complex Web.

 Prior to taking over the chairmanship, Riaz received numerous awards for teaching and research and was recently named University Professor, the highest award possible for faculty with administrative responsibilities.
-Under Professor Riaz's leadership, the Legal Studies minor gained A.B.A. approval, and both the undergraduate and graduate curriculums have expanded to provide a broader understanding of the discipline and to more closely align with the university and departmental missions.
+Under Professor Riaz's leadership, the Legal Studies program gained A.B.A. approval and expanded to include a full major.
+In addition, both the undergraduate and graduate curricula have expanded to provide a broader understanding of the discipline and to more closely align with the university and departmental missions.
 The undergraduate curriculum now includes an introduction to political inquiry as well as professional development and community engagement components, while the graduate curriculum more closely reflects the methodological pluralism of the discipline.

 Special thanks to Emeritus Professors Thomas Wilson and Tom Eimermann for their contribution to this history.